-What Does it Take to Be a Solar Sales Representative or Assessor?
+What You Need to Know About Solar Sales Representative or Assessor

 Occupation Description Contact new or existing customers to determine their solar equipment needs, suggest systems or equipment, or estimate costs.

-Life As a Solar Sales Representative or Assessor: What Do They Do?
+Life As a Solar Sales Representative or Assessor

 - Develop marketing or strategic plans for sales territories.